jessehoareevans/independent-project4/README.md

 ## Specifications

-- Ask the user to create their own pizzaPrice
+- Ask the user to create their own pizza.
 - Set a different price depending on which crust the user wants.
 Thin crust is $1 cheaper than both hand tossed and deep Dish
 - Set a different price depending on which sauce the user selects.
 Marinara is $1 cheaper than both white garlic and barbecue sauce
 - Set a different price for what toppings the user selects.